PrefectHQ/prefect-helm/README.md

 ## Version Support Policy

-Prefect follows the [upstream Kubernetes support policy](https://kubernetes.io/releases/version-skew-policy/), meaning that test against the three most recent minor version releases of Kubernetes.
-Older releases of Kubernetes may continue to work, but we do not test against those versions and may reject issues or patches to add support.
+Prefect follows the [upstream Kubernetes support policy](https://kubernetes.io/releases/version-skew-policy/), meaning that we test against the three most recent minor version releases of Kubernetes.
+The charts may be compatible with older releases of Kubernetes, however, we do not test against those versions and may choose to reject issues or patches to add support.

-The chart repository also includes a legacy `prefect-orion` chart, which is no longer being updated; please upgrade to `prefect-server` at your earliest convenience.
+The chart repository also includes a deprecated `prefect-orion` chart, which no longer receives updates.
+Please upgrade to `prefect-server` at your earliest convenience.

 ## Troubleshooting